Cost of Ownership

 How difficult is this to achieve?
 It’s a no brainer.
 All you have to do is get all your prospects and customers into the CRM solution and be sure that any time your staff communicates with a customer they log it into the CRM with enough specifics as to be meaningful to another staff member including attaching proposals, etc. Tip: Some staff members will complain about the time required to enter this information.
 First, explain to them how this will yield a strategic competitive edge.
 Second, choose a web based CRM that makes this easy and fast for them.

-#6 – Risk Management Sales leads and customer information is stored on the web based CRM provider’s servers so sales people can’t copy it and go to work for the competition or lose it by leaving a notebook in an airport.
+Customer information is stored on the web based CRM provider’s servers so sales people can’t copy it and go to work for the competition or lose it by leaving a notebook in an airport.
 Shared services around redundancy, backups, infrastructure security, policies and procedures provide higher level of risk protection and compliance at a lower per user cost.
 Subscription based pricing of web based CRMs control costs compared to incremental costs of scaling up internal systems that often include unexpected needs to significantly increase hardware and software costs to meet increased demand.
 Online CRM keeps this incremental cost constant and relatively minor.

 How much is this worth?
 Well, it’s really peace of mind isn’t it?
 But, if you imagine the scenario of a sales person copying your customer list before he goes to work for the competition, what’s it worth to be able to limit the information that rep has access to and have a highly skilled partner in protecting your customer information?
 If a worst case scenario like this ever happens to your company, the value of your web based CRM will be at least the total value of that rep’s book of business.

 How difficult is this to achieve?
 Easy.
 These benefits are really “part of the deal” with most web based CRM vendors.